grimme-lab/xtb_docs/source/properties.rst

      2  H   0.892        O    1 0.891
      3  H   0.892        O    1 0.891

-Dipol moment along the cartesian dimensions, calculated from the electron density in a.u.:
+The molecular dipole moment and its cartesian components calculated from the electron density.
+The components are given in atomic units while the total dipole moment is given in Debye, to convert from atomic units to Debye multiply by 2.5417 D/au.

 .. code-block:: none